fredrikaverpil/fredrikaverpil.github.io/mkdocs/cheat-sheets/python.md

 ## Pattern matching gotchas

+Structural pattern matching was introduced in Python 3.10.

 Like with ifs and switches, you only match against one case.
 "Optional remainders" can also be used: